SomeWeekendReading/someweekendreading.github.io/_posts/2024-12-06-gruss-von-krampus.md

 - He also has a basket or a bag, for children who are more _spectacularly_ talented at being bad.
 He's said to stuff them in the basket, kidnapping them either to be drowned, or eaten, or taken to Hell.
 (Or, in some versions to Spain.
-No idea why Hell and Spain should be so linked?)

-(I wonder if the American phrase "going to hell in a handbasket" is related to Krampus and his basket?)
+No idea why Hell and Spain should be so linked?
+I also wonder if the American phrase "going to hell in a handbasket" is related to Krampus and his basket?)

 Thus the traditions of the more remote Alpine places, where conformity with suspicions by the distant medieval church could be regarded as rather more optional.
 Today, it's